sola-st/ChangeGuard/README.md

 The next commit opens and the process repeats until all the extracted commits of the repository have been processed.
 If you want to stop early, simply press `ctrl + c` to interrupt the process.
 The script stores the index so the next time you execute it, you can continue where you left off.

+The results are stored in the `annotated_changes.json` file.

 #### Rule-based refactorings

 > [!IMPORTANT]